Archdiocese of Guiyang: History

 Genealogy of MEP ecclesiastical jurisdiction in Szechwan, with its three attachments: Tibet, Yunnan and Kweichow.

 On April 24, 1690, at the time of the creation of the bishoprics of Beijing and Nanjing by Pope Alexander VIII, Guizhou came under the authority of the latter.
 During a new division on October 15, 1696, Guizhou became an apostolic vicariate in its own right.
 However, in 1715, the then Apostolic Vicar of Kweichow, Claude de Visdelou, saw clearly that he was absolutely unable to take charge of the province, and handed over the Mission of Guizhou to Johannes Müllener, Apostolic Vicar of Szechwan.
 The Vicariate of Kweichow had not been re-erected until March 27, 1846.

 Guizhou was evangelized by missionaries from Sichuan (Szechwan) during the 18th and 19th centuries.
 At that time, the Catholic Church in Sichuan produced a number of itinerant catechists (i.e. local missionaries) thanks to a well-organized training system.
-Since 1774, evangelization was carried out by Jean-Martin Moye, provicar of Eastern Szechwan (future Archdiocese of Chongqing), and a Sichuanese missionary, Benoît Sen. In 1798, Lawrence Hu Shï-lu, also a missionary from Sichuan, built a small church in Guiyang (Kweyang; Kouy-yang-fou) for the Catholic community of about 100 people, which later became St. Joseph's Cathedral.
+Since 1774, evangelization was carried out by Jean-Martin Moye, provicar of Eastern Szechwan (future Archdiocese of Chongqing), and a Sichuanese missionary, Benoît Sen. In 1798, Laurent Hou, (Note: Laurent Hou Che-lou or Lawrence Hu Shï-lu (胡世祿)) also a missionary from Sichuan, built a small church in Guiyang (Kweyang; Kouy-yang-fou) for the Catholic community of about 100 people, which later became St. Joseph's Cathedral.

 On December 3, 1924, the Apostolic Vicariate of Kweichow was renamed Apostolic Vicariate of Kweyang, and on April 11, 1946, it was elevated to the rank of archdiocese.